Translocation of a single Arg9 peptide across a DOPC/DOPG(4:1) model membrane using the weighted ensemble method: Discussion

 Another critical factor in our successful translocation is the orientation of Arg$_9$ relative to the membrane.
-Our simulation showed that the orientation angle of Arg$_9$ is vital to determining the free energy barrier along the translocation path of Arg$_9$.
-It is much easier for Arg$_9$, which was located normal to the membrane (i.e., parallel to the z-axis), to translocate across the membrane, as shown in the free energy analysis (Fig. S5).
-It has been known that the orientation of peptides is dependent on the concentration.
-For example, a two-state model has been suggested for the orientation of adsorbed peptides: S-state \& I-state \cite{Huang2000}.
-Here, the S-state means that peptides are parallel to the membrane and observed at low P/L's, while the I-state denotes that peptides are perpendicular to the membrane and observed above the threshold concentration.
+Our simulation showed that the orientation angle of Arg$_9$ is essential to determining the energy barrier along the translocation path of Arg$_9$.
+It is much easier for Arg$_9$, which was oriented along the normal of the membrane surface (i.e., parallel to the z-axis), to translocate across the membrane, as shown in Fig. S3.
+It has been known that the peptides' orientation depends on the concentration.
+For example, a two-state model has been suggested to orient adsorbed peptides: S-state \& I-state \cite{Huang2000}.
+Here, the S-state means that peptides are parallel to the membrane and observed at low P/Ls, while the I-state denotes that peptides are perpendicular to the membrane and observed above the threshold concentration.
 To stabilize the water pore, it is necessary to change the average peptide orientation from S to I \cite{Huang2000,Sun2014}.
-The threshold value (P/L$^{*}$) is the peptide concentration when the energy levels of the S state and the I state are equal.
-Although Huang's two-state model was initially developed for antimicrobial peptides, the orientation of Arg$_9$ relative to the membrane in our simulations can also be dependent on the P/L ratio.
+The threshold value (P/L$^{*}$) is the peptide concentration when the energy levels of the S and I states are equal.
+Although Huang's two-state model was initially developed for antimicrobial peptides, the orientation of Arg$_9$ relative to the membrane in our simulations can also depend on the P/L ratio.
 The P/L ratio in our system is low (P/L $\sim$ 0.042); however, this ratio is much greater than the critical thresholds in the literature \cite{Huang2004,Sun2014}.
 Note that the threshold value (P/L$^{*}$) varies with the lipid composition of the membrane \cite{Huang2000,Huang2004,Sun2014}.
 Arg$_9$ stayed at the S state during most of the simulation time and turned into the I state during the last part of the simulation.
 Although we found the translocation of Arg$_9$ across the model membrane within a very short time (a few tens ns), it is necessary to work on different lipid compositions and concentrations to see if there is any significant change in this time scale.

-Based on our observation of the spontaneous translocation of Arg$_9$, it is very promising that the WE method can be applied to any membrane-active peptides (MAPs), including both CPPs and AMPs, which we need the information on interactions between peptides and various membranes, and on transport mechanisms as well.
-We expect the WE method to provide a very effective way to study protein-lipid interactions within MD simulation approaches.